hassanzohdy/mongez-react-form/README.md

 }
 ```

-## Validating onBlur instead of onChange
+## Validating on blur instead of on change

 By default, the validation occurs on `onChange` prop, but you may set it on `onBlur` event instead using `validateOn` prop.